Mind Body Matters: Meeting the moment for mental health education

 “[Mental health] is not usually learned or taught, especially in a school setting, with a specific focus on girls of color.
 This curriculum is needed, now more than ever [...].
 GINYC has an incredible skill set in understanding intentional youth development and would be an amazing asset to any organization working with young people.” —Middle school educator

-If you are interested in bringing Mind Body Matters curriculum to your school or agency, please complete this interest form.
+If you are interested in bringing Mind Body Matters curriculum to your school or agency, you may find more information about partnership opportunities here.

 IF YOU NEED HELP, contact these organizations for immediate assistance.